FoxAlex98/PeDistance/README.md

 <summary>
 Extra Note
 </summary>
-Relative to your PC Specific, you should set various delays in the settings menu to manage the tenderization of the environment and all other stuff. if your pc performances are low you should increment delays if your pc performances are high you should decrement delays
+Relative to your PC Specific, you should set various delays in the settings menu to manage the renderization of the environment and all other stuff.
+If your pc performances are low you should increment delays On the other hand you should decrement delays
 </details>